-This page includes links to descriptions of all pages in the Voynich MS (the table below).
-This is followed by an explanatory supplement to aid the interpretation of these pages, and by an acknowledgment of the very significant amount of work done by others, and reflected in these pages.
+This page presents thumbnail images of all pages in the MS. Clicking on any image takes you to a description of this page, with further links to the digital databases.
+Below the thumbnails you will find an explanatory supplement to aid the interpretation of these pages, and also an acknowledgment of the very significant amount of work done by others, and reflected in these pages.

 See also the layout of the MS for a complete overview in one page.